sergegithub22/portfolio/README.md

 # portfolio
 My portfolio.
-This cite is responsive
+This site is responsive